FALL 2016 Astronomy Observing Sessions

 - Monday 12 September 2016: Talk by Dr. Veselin Kostov titled "Planets with Two Suns" starts at 7:30PM followed by observing beginning at 8:00PM weather perimitting.

-- Monday 26 September 2016: Talk by Alexander van der Horst starts at 7PM followed by observing beginning at 7:30PM weather permitting.
+- Monday 26 September 2016: Talk by Alexander van der Horst POSTPONED until 3 October 2016 due to weather (cloudy with chance of rain).

 - Monday 10 October 2016 -- COLUMBUS DAY HOLIDAY